rfo909/CFT/README.md

 # CFT ("ConfigTool")

-CFT is a shell-like terminal based Java application, and a programming language, created to interactively build code for all kinds of automation: creating configuration files, copying files, searching through logs and running external programs to start/stop services, etc.
+CFT is a terminal based Java application, and a programming language, created to interactively build and run code for all kinds of automation.

+Create configuration files, install software, copy files, search logs.

 # Download and compile

-The project is written in Java and built using Apache ANT, which results in a single JAR file.
+Written in Java and built using Apache ANT, which results in a single JAR file.
-It runs on both Linux and
+Runs on both Linux and
 Windows, and has no dependencies outside of standard Java libraries.